 Shanghai Hairy Crabs – A Must-Try Local Delicacy

-Shanghai Hairy Crabs – Trying a Local Delicacy with LTL Shanghai For two months each year, vendors and restaurants bring out a beloved local delicacy widely enjoyed in the country, particularly in Shanghai and Hong Kong.
-You may know it…
+Shanghai Hairy Crabs – Trying a Local Delicacy For two months each year, vendors and restaurants bring out a beloved local delicacy widely enjoyed in the country, particularly in Shanghai and Hong Kong.
+You may know it as a hairy…

 Xiao Tao Yuan 小桃园